KiruiLangat/HouseDesigns-Ke/README.md

-# Comprehensive Web Application and eCommerce for House Designs Ke
+# Comprehensive Web Application and eCommerce for HouseDesigns Ke
-House Designs Ke is an Architecture Company that delivers Simple Functional Architecture
+HouseDesigns Ke is an Architecture Company that delivers Simple Functional Architecture

 ## Overview